dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Communicating both containers: liferay configuration
 ----------------------------------------------------
-Now that containers *are* in a network with specified host names, it's time to configure liferay to use the database service.
+Now that containers *are* in a network, and have known host names in it, it's time to configure liferay to use the database service.
 Note that this is not a **service-level** configuration (such as the name of the available networks, the ports, the alias, or the service name), but an **application-level** configuration, which is specific to the apps shipped with the container.

 In the case of Liferay, this configuration is traditionally provided via ``portal-ext.properties`` file.
 That's a perfectly valid solution, however, it forces us to add an extra file to the container via bind mount, and ensure those properties get updated if the docker-compose file changes.
 Fortunately, Liferay also provides a mechanism based on *environment variables* with specific names, which overrides portal properties.